Gameplay

 Prototype manages to keep one word in mind, satisfying.
 While it will manage to annoy some at times, especially when the difficulty ramps up, the option to just explore the world will ease your mind from the trials and errors of the main campaign.
 You will die a lot, especially once you start getting overwhelmed and have no idea what you’re doing.
 Prototype has enough unique abilities and missions that it’ll keep you busy and interested for the time being while waiting for something else to pop up.
 In the long run, Prototype is an interesting new IP and is certainly welcomed in an industry that always seems to lavish in the sequel realm.

-: Windows® XP (with Service Pack 3) and DirectX® 9.0c or (Windows Vista® with Service Pack 2)
+Operating System: Windows® XP (with Service Pack 3) and DirectX® 9.0c or (Windows Vista® with Service Pack 2)

-: 256 MB 3D hardware accelerator card required - 100% DirectX® 9.0c with Shader Model 3 support*
+Video Card: 256 MB 3D hardware accelerator card required - 100% DirectX® 9.0c with Shader Model 3 support*

 Processor: Pentium(R) Intel Core® 2 Duo 2.6 GHz or AMD Athlon 64 X2 3800+ or better